 Your parent or loved one may tell you they don't like any option you show them.
 However, you know them, and you know what they like and don't like.
 Understand that their obstinance is perfectly normal.
-While this doesn't mean you ignore their input, but if everything you suggest is not acceptable to them does not mean they actually dislike everything you are showing them.
+While this doesn't mean you should ignore their input, if everything you suggest is not acceptable to them, it doesn’t mean they actually dislike everything you are showing them.

-You can tell a lot about a facility by the people who live and work there.
+You can tell a lot about an assisted living facility from the people who live and work there.
 Generally, a community with an active social atmosphere, where the residents are friendly and the staff is caring and warm, will be the right fit.
 Make sure that, overall, you feel the community is a place where they will fit in and develop new relationships.

 Some facilities are connected to religious communities.
 Others have chapels or other areas where religious services are held.
 Consider these options if they are important.

 Here are a few things to consider when considering the staff at assisted living facilities:

 - Do they have time to speak with you, or does it seem rushed?

 - Do they appear genuinely interested in you?